CloudLabsAI-Azure/Azure-Well-Architected-Framework/03-Exercise-3-Performance-Efficiency.md

 ### **Task 3: Performance Testing**

-Azure Load Testing Preview is a fully managed load-testing service that enables you to generate high-scale load.
+Azure Load Testing Preview is a fully managed load-testing service that enables you to generate a high-scale load.
 Regardless of where your applications are hosted, the service simulates traffic for them.
 It can be used by programmers, testers, and quality assurance (QA) engineers to enhance the speed, scalability, or capacity of applications.

 Azure Load Testing is currently in preview because of which we have limited options available to it at the moment.